buildpacks/rfcs/text/0000-layer-origin-metadata.md

 4. the version of the `yabba/build` layer that was restored from the cache

-I can account for all but the last; I neither know that layer's identity, nor how it was created (the version of the `foo-api`, the version of the `yabba` buildpack, whatever layers existed at that time).
-Therefore, I cannot reproduce the second build.
+I can account for all but the last - I neither know that layer's identity, nor how it was created (the version of the `foo-api`, the version of the `yabba` buildpack, whatever layers existed at that time).
+I cannot identify the second image's inputs - in other words, I cannot trace the second image.

-Now consider that I have access to each build's `report.toml`, and that the second build's `report.toml` looks something like this:
+Now consider that I have access to each image's `report.toml`, and that the second image's `report.toml` looks something like this:

 ```toml
 [image]